DiegoSnach/hackathon/README.md

  #### FTSE 100 Data

-Single API which returns FTSE100 daily stock data for all 101 stocks listed on the FTSE100 index along with the overall FTSE100 index.
+Single API which returns FTSE100 daily stock data for all 101 stocks which constitute the FTSE100 index, along with the FTSE100 index itself.
 The data is downloaded and updated daily from the Yahoo Finance website.
 Additionally, this data is augmented with Sector and Subsector information for each stock as classified by the London Stock Exchange.
 Date range is from January 1 2020 to the most recent date provided by the data source.
 A notebook explaining how the data is collated and organised can be found here.

 <details open>
 <summary><strong>Section 3 API details</strong></summary>